smartobjectoriented/so3/qemu/docs/specs/ppc-xive.rst

 register represent the priority of the most favored pending notification.

-The PIPR is then compared to the the Current Processor Priority Register (CPPR).
+The PIPR is then compared to the Current Processor Priority Register (CPPR).
 If it is more favored (numerically less than), the CPU interrupt line is raised and the EO bit of the Notification Source Register (NSR) is updated to notify the presence of an exception for